MecatronicaUSB/mosaic/modules/fcomp/README.md

 ```bash
 ./fcomp -i image1.jpg -i image2.jpg --sift -f -o
 ```
-Detect and compute the features between two input images with Sift detector and Flann matcher, aditionally shows the matches points.
+Detect and compute the features between two input images with sift detector and FLANN matcher, aditionally shows the matching points.

 ```bash
 ./fcomp -v video.mp4 --surf -b
 ```
-Detect and compute the features between all the pairs of images generated from a video file, the selection method is fixed to one frame per second.
-Surf detector and BruteForce matcher are used.
+Detect and compute the features between all the pairs of images extracted from a video file.
+The selection method is fixed to one frame per second.
+SURF detector and BruteForce matcher are used.